data-to-insight/ssd-data-model/README.md

 This is the source repository for the SSD dataset and tools for creating the required data based on a core specification (currently in initial prototype/review stage).

-The initial core of the SSD has been based around current datasets
+The initial core of the SSD has been based around current statutory returns
 - SSDA903
 - Annex A
 - CIN Census

 and iteratively considering
+- SEN2
+- ADCS Safeguarding
+- RIIA
+- School Census
+- EH Benchmarking
-- Kinship Care (Coram)
+- Kinship Care
-- Pre-Proceedings (Warrington)
+- Pre-Proceedings
-- Section 251 Finance (Barnet)
+- Section 251 Finance
 - Voice of Child & Family